+Amici note that counsel for Tolko Industries Ltd. and Tolko Marketing and Sales Ltd. is also counsel to Hyundai Steel Company, which was a defendant-intervenor in the case below, but has not appeared in this appeal.

-&lt;sup>3 Certain Softwood Lumber Products From Canada: Final Affirmative Determination of Sales at Less Than Fair Value and Affirmative Final Determination of Critical Circumstances, 82 Fed.
+&lt;sup>3 See, e.g., Certain Softwood Lumber Products From Canada: Final Affirmative Determination of Sales at Less Than Fair Value and Affirmative Final Determination of Critical Circumstances, 82 Fed.
 Reg.
 51,806 (Dep't Commerce Nov.
+8, 2017).

-8, 2017); Certain Softwood Lumber Products from Canada: Final Results of Antidumping Duty Administrative Review; 2017-2018, 85 Fed.
-Reg.
-76,519 (Dep't Commerce Nov.
-30, 2020); Certain Softwood Lumber Products From Canada: Final Results of Antidumping Duty Administrative Review; 2019, 86 Fed.
-Reg.
-68,471 (Dep't Commerce Dec.
-2, 2021); Certain Softwood Lumber Products From Canada: Final part of one of the largest and longest-running trade disputes in the world.
-Amici curiae Canfor Corporation; Canadian Forest Products, Ltd.; Canfor Wood Products Marketing, Ltd.; Resolute FP Canada Inc.; Tolko Industries Ltd.; Tolko Marketing and Sales Ltd.; and West Fraser Mills Ltd. (collectively, the "Lumber Producers") are Canadian producers and exporters of softwood lumber that were respondents in Commerce's antidumping investigation concerning softwood lumber and are subject to the annual reviews through which Commerce sets both retrospective duties and prospective cash-deposit rates.
+Marketing and Sales Ltd.; and West Fraser Mills Ltd. (together, with Canada "Amici") are Canadian producers and exporters of softwood lumber that were respondents in Commerce's antidumping investigation concerning softwood lumber and are subject to the annual reviews through which Commerce sets both retrospective duties and prospective cash-deposit rates.

-Amici have experienced Commerce's unwarranted and unlawful imposition of antidumping duties as a result of an unreasonable interpretation of the law exempting Commerce from the preferred methodology for calculating dumping margins in cases involving so-called targeted dumping.
-Commerce finds targeted dumping under its differential pricing methodology ("DPM") based on the application and interpretation of the statistical test, Cohen's d, without regard to the fundamental assumptions required for the test to yield coherent, meaningful results.
-This practice leads to material consequences in the form of hundreds of millions of dollars in unlawful duties charged on products that are not, in fact, being dumped under any reasonable construction of the term.
+Amici have experienced Commerce's unwarranted and unlawful imposition of antidumping duties as a result of an unreasonable interpretation of the law exempting Commerce from the preferred "average-to-average" method for calculating dumping margins in cases involving so-called targeted dumping.

+Commerce purports to find targeted dumping under its differential pricing methodology ("DPM") based on the application and interpretation of the statistical test, Cohen's d, without regard to the fundamental assumptions required for the test to yield coherent, meaningful results.
+This practice leads to hundreds of millions of dollars in duties on products that are not, in fact, being dumped under any reasonable construction of the term.